cyverse/openstack-ansible-host-prep/README.md

 ### Prepare for OpenStack Deploy

 1. Get Ansible on your deployment host.
-[This bug](https://github.com/ansible/ansible-modules-core/issues/5479) requires us to use Ansible 2.1 for the moment.
-  So, don't do this for the moment:
   ```
   sudo su
   apt-get install software-properties-common